 One of the most important things they dismiss or won’t acknowledge, and what causes frustration for natives when anyone does this (and its a huge problem) is the way any minority might feel when someone is pretending to be them: They have not lived with the centuries of oppression, racism and genocide, much of which is still on-going for Native Americans.
 Until 1978 in the USA, it was considered a criminal, arresting offense to practice our beliefs and ceremonies, and our many of our dances, our patterns, our symbols, clothing or regalia are part of our beliefs.
 Residential schools, assimilation concentration camps children over the age of 4 were taken from their communities were not closed in the USA until thr 1980s.
 In Canada until 1996, native children were still forcibly or coercively taken away from their parents and communities.
 Other on-going genocidal, ethnocial and racist treatments continue such as policies and laws that force adoption and fostering of native children with white families.

 If you want to fantasize about being native, fantasize about being raped, murdered or having your family, your children raped and murdered in front of you.
-Losing your homes, your land.
+Losing your homes, your land, being starved to death.
 Being taken away from your family, (historical and still on-going Lakota People’s Law Project).
 Forced sterilization.
 Denial services, mockery, being spit at or having things thrown at you (Lakota 57)…just for being Indian.
 And by people that look just like “you”, if you’re a white European.
 So, I could go on.
-The rejection of such playacting and our anger, though dignified, is justified though natives are striving to concentrate on progress: revitalization and resurgence.
+The rejection of such playacting and the anger, though dignified, is justified.
+Although natives are striving to concentrate on progress: revitalization and resurgence, a part of healing IS addressing and lessening behaviors and practices that are clearly researched and shown to be harmful.
 Part of that is standing up and saying, “No more.”

 Also on topic: